yukapooka/yukapooka/README.md

 - 👋 Hi, I’m @yukapooka (Yuka Suzuki)
-- 👀 I’m interested in bioinformatics, data science, cloud computing and machine learning!
+- 👀 I have a PhD background in computational biology with interests in data science, cloud computing and machine learning!
 - 🌱 I’m currently learning new technologies in data science and cloud computing.
 - 💞️ I’m looking to collaborate on anything related to bioinformatics.
 - 📫 You can reach me at yuka.w.suzuki@gmail.com